-GPMS utilizes the same curricula and instructional methods as other Gem Prep schools with a similar student population.
-The Gem Prep brick and mortar schools that are currently operating have demonstrated a track record of success.
-Gem Prep schools' ISAT Science proficiency averages 17% higher than the state average and 14% higher than the local school districts.
-Gem Prep's ISAT Math proficiency is 12% higher than the state and 8% higher than the local districts.
-According to the MAP assessment, Gem Prep Meridian (nearest GP school to GPMS) students are in the 82nd %ile in ELA and 78th %ile in Math in the nation for proficiency.
-In addition to their high ranking for proficiency, Gem Prep students are also in the top quartile for math growth, in the nation.
-Additionally, GP students scored approximately 16% higher than the state average on the Fall 2020 Idaho Reading Indicator (ISIP).
+GPA utilizes the same curricula and instructional methods as other Gem Prep schools with a similar student population.
+The Gem Prep schools that are currently operating have demonstrated a track record of success.
+Gem Prep's ISAT Math and ELA 2023 proficiency scores are 18% and 14% higher than the state average.
+According to the NWEA MAP assessment, our entire network of students is in the 90th %ile for Math and 96th %ile for ELA in the Charter Schools Growth Fund Portfolio.
+Gem Prep students also complete dual college credit at high rates, with approximately 50% of Gem Prep students leaving high school with associate degrees.
+Additionally, GP students scored nearly 10% higher than the state average on the Spring 2023 Idaho Reading Indicator (ISIP).

-GPMS core academic curriculum undergoes an extensive review process by the curriculum adoption committee.
+GPA core academic curriculum undergoes an extensive review process by the curriculum adoption committee.
 This committee reviews the curriculum on an annual basis to ensure core academic content meets or exceeds content standards and maintains research-based efficacy for their specific student demographic (Idaho Administrative Rules IDAPA 08.02.03.102).

-GPMS's ELA (English Language Arts) curriculum is ReadyGEN, which provides rich and rigorous evidence-based discussions and writing to build strong literacy skills.
+GPA's ELA (English Language Arts) curriculum is CommonLIT Pro which provides rich and rigorous evidence-based discussions and writing to build strong literacy skills.
 Students build skills in reading, writing, speaking and listening, and they integrate language work throughout.

-This researched and reviewed curriculum meets rigorous expectations in both alignment and usability ratings (EdReports, 2019, Savvas Research).
+This researched and reviewed curriculum meets rigorous expectations in both alignment and usability ratings (CommonLIT Report).

-GPMS utilizes Zearn math curriculum, which allows students to learn across multiple instructional formats, rotating between learning independently with self-paced digital lessons and working with their teacher and classmates in a small group.
+GPA utilizes Zearn math curriculum, which allows students to learn across multiple instructional formats, rotating between learning independently with self-paced digital lessons and working with their teacher and classmates in a small group.
 Research indicates this program successfully increases student understanding and proficiency in mathematics.
-This curriculum meets rigorous expectations in both alignment and usability ratings (EdReports, 2016; Sharma & Hasim, 2019; Tabrah, 2018).
+This curriculum meets rigorous expectations in both alignment and usability ratings (Zearn Math EdReport)